 When radioactive materials of a known isotope and activity are added to the container, these materials should be listed separately from associated waste and added to the total activity of the container.
 Known additions include any media suitable for the dry waste container that contains measured or calculated quantities of radioisotopes.
-If there are no known additions to a waste container the total activity of the contents will be determined exclusively by use of the associated waste contamination factor.
+If there are no known additions to a waste container the total activity of the container the total activity of the container the total activity of the contents will be determined exclusively by use of the associated waste containnation factor.